darylac/webphone.js/README.md

 ## Webphone.js

-WebPhone library helps you build soft phones for the web.
+WebPhone library is used to build soft phone for the web.

 It uses SIP over websocket for signalling and WebRTC for media transmission.